khanjandobariya/react-native-template/README.md

 we are using [plop.js](https://plopjs.com/) to generate components and screens using command line in matter of seconds.

 in your terminal run ,

 ```bash
 yarn generate
 ```

 this will prompt you to choose a generator
 1️⃣ common component\
 2️⃣ screen\
 3️⃣ screen specific component

-1️⃣ common component for common component it will ask for the component name and create the new common component with basic code structure at
+1️⃣ for common component it will ask for the component name and create the new common component with basic code structure at

 ```bash
 |--src
    |--components